lakshay-bansal131/digit-ui-assignment/README.md

 PS:
 Did not create the following screens.

-1️⃣ Login Screen
+1️⃣ Login Screen (I just added tabs, they do not change the login pathway)

-2️⃣ Choose officer type Screen
+2️⃣ Choose officer type Screen (This page is just recording the officer type, does not change anything)

 3️⃣ Terms & Conditions Screen